cncf/tag-env-sustainability/working-groups/comms/charter.md

 This is a proposal to create a Working Group under the CNCF Environmental Sustainability Technical Advisory Group (TAG ENV) to help organize communication and marketing efforts.

-The Marketing Communications Work Group is the marketing communications, public and member relations arm of the TAG.
+The Marketing Communications Working Group has its main focus on the marketing communications, public and member relations of the TAG.
 It provides member-neutral contribution, ecosystem development and marketing services, collaborative management, branding and compatibility.

 ## Goals
 - Establish the marketing strategy for TAG ENV, and then execute that strategy in areas such as Events, Digital Media, Public Relations, Web Content, and Branding.